Chris Brown Responds To Drake’s Concert Diss Amid Fight Rumors With Soulja Boy?

 “I’m gon’ pull up on you, it’s going down.
 We’re going to set this fight up, we’re gon’ do all that,” Chris Brown began in his Instagram video.
 “But n***** always gon’ slick talk.
 Boy stop painting that superhero costume on, before we torch you.”

-While Chris Brown mentioned neither Soulja Boy nor Drake by name in his Instagram video, it appears that fans continue to debate over whether or not Breezy’s video was intended solely for Soulja Boy given the rapper’s decision to call-out Chris Brown in his own Instagram video earlier this week, or whether or not the video was also intended as a response to Drake’s recent concert diss given the nature of the duo’s feud history.
+While Chris Brown neither mentioned Soulja Boy nor Drake by name in his Instagram video, it appears that fans continue to debate over whether or not Breezy’s video was intended solely for Soulja Boy given the rapper’s decision to call out Chris Brown in his own Instagram video earlier this week, or whether or not the video was also intended as a response to Drake’s recent concert diss given the nature of the duo’s feud history.

-According to DJ Akademiks’ recent YouTube video, Chris Brown’s Instagram rant was interpreted as a response to Drake’s “slick talk” during his recent concert in London, however, fans have since taken to social media to challenge the blogger’s interpretation of Breezy’s latest video by pointing out that Brown only released his video after Soulja Boy attempted to accuse him of not sticking to their prior agreement concerning their boxing match in Dubai.
+According to DJ Akademiks’ recent YouTube video, Chris Brown’s Instagram rant was interpreted as a response to Drake’s “slick talk” during his recent concert in London.
+However, fans have since taken to social media to challenge the blogger’s interpretation of Breezy’s latest video by pointing out that Brown only released his video after Soulja Boy attempted to accuse him of not sticking to their prior agreement concerning their boxing match in Dubai.

 “Drake said ‘this aint no Omarion, Chris Brown sultry s***’…It wasnt a diss.
 He was referring to the type of music.I take back what I said!” one fan wrote via Twitter, later adding, “Its was @IamAkademiks fault.
 He made everybody think Drake was dissing Chris Brown and omarion.
 He always twisting s***.”